-❖ MAP MOD Status: As of the end of 2011, sixty-eight (68) of Mississippi's 82 counties have new countywide effective Digital Flood Insurance Rate Maps (DFIRMs) and fourteen (14) additional Mississippi counties have had Preliminary
+❖ MAP MOD Status: As of the end of 2012, seventy-five (75) of Mississippi's 82 counties have new countywide effective Digital Flood Insurance Rate Maps (DFIRMs) and seven (7) counties have had Preliminary DFIRMs delivered to the local officials for review.
+Of those seven (7) counties six (6) are ON\HOLD because of levee issues.